Rapperswil–Ziegelbrücke railway line: Operations

+The whole line is served by the S6 of the St. Gallen S-Bahn on the Rapperswil–Ziegelbrücke–Schwanden route (these services continue to Linthal during off-peak hours, until December 2013 during the whole day) and the S17 (St. Gallen S-Bahn) on the Rapperswil–Ziegelbrücke–Sargans route (introduced with the timetable change in December 2023).
+Together, they combine for half-hourly service on the whole line.
+Between Rapperswil and Uznach, the line is used by the hourly S4 service of St. Gallen S-Bahn (continues eastwards to Wattwil, St. Gallen and Sargans) and the hourly IR Voralpen-Express.
+Both of these services do not call at stations between Rapperswil and Uznach.
+Until the timetable change on 10 December 2023, the section between Uznach and Rapperswil was used only be the S6 and Voralpen-Express, with combined half-hourly service.
+The Voralpen-Express also called at Schmerikon, while Blumenau was only served by the S6.

 Freight trains have not generally used the line since 2006, when Uznach was closed for freight traffic.
 However, the line is regularly used for nocturnal diversions for work on the Pfäffikon–Lachen–Ziegelbrücke line.

 Rolling stock

 The regional service between Rapperswil and Linthal was operated for decades after the electrification with fir green trains, which were hauled by Ae 3/6 I and Ae 4/7 locomotives.
 These were replaced in the late 1980s and early 1990s by Neuer Pendelzug (new push-pull trains, NPZ) RBDe 4/4 sets, which are nicknamed "Hummingbirds" because of their colourful paintwork.
 The rolling stock now consists only of NPZ "Domino 3" push-pull trains, which are coupled in the rush hour to form 6-car sets.